Annie Furuhjelm: Career

 Suffrage Alliance Congress with Millicent Fawcett presiding, London 1909.
 Top row from left: Thora Daugaard (Denmark), Louise Qvam (Norway), Aletta Jacobs (Netherlands), Annie Furuhjelm (Finland), Madame Mirowitch (Russia), Käthe Schirmacher (Germany), Madame Honneger, unidentified.
 Bottom left: Unidentified, Anna Bugge (Sweden), Anna Howard Shaw (USA), Millicent Fawcett (Presiding, England), Carrie Chapman Catt (USA), F. M. Qvam (Norway), Anita Augspurg (Germany).

 After completing her schooling, Furuhjelm lived on her family's estate and founded a school.
 She worked as a nurse for many years in the local community, but grew tired of the isolation and decided to become a journalist in 1890.
-She founded a newspaper called New Tide (Nutid), which would become the mouthpiece of the Finnish women's organization.
+She founded a newspaper called New Tide (Nutid), which would become the mouthpiece of the Finnish women's organization, and served as its editor from 1901 to 1908.
 In 1899, Furuhjelm met with other likeminded women, including Lucina Hagman, Alli Nissinen, and Sofia Rein, to help Hagman organize the Martha organisation, a humanitarian organization to help women manage their homes.
 Since assembly was banned at that time by the Finnish government, the women met clandestinely in different members homes.
 Furuhjelm served as the first secretary of the organization.
+From 1908 to 1913, she also served as chairperson for the feminist organization Unioni.

 In 1904, Furuhjelm attended the 5th congress of the International Council of Women (ICW) in Berlin and asked for help from the organization to found a Finnish suffrage organization.
 The ICW refused as Finland was still ruled by the Russian Empire, but Carrie Chapman Catt gave reassurances that the International Women Suffrage Alliance (IWSA) would support a Finnish suffrage organization.
 Furuhjelm returned from the conference energized and organized a conference which was attended by 1,000 women.
 The following year, she established the Committee for Women's Suffrage.
 Following the general strike, Finland re-gained its autonomy from Russia which de facto had been under dispute since 1899.
 Universal suffrage was granted to all Finnish citizens in 1906.
 When Finland's suffrage organization was approved for alliance with the IWSA in 1906, Furuhjelm became the first fully enfranchised European delegate of the association.
 Between 1909 and 1920, she was a board member of the IWSA and attended congresses of the organization from Finland's admittance in 1906 until 1929.
 She was the keynote speaker of the 1906 Copenhagen conference of the IWSA and was given a standing ovation for her speech.